rowanparker/challenge-sidekicker/readme.md

 On boot the php container runs `composer install` internally, so you might need to wait 15-30 seconds for the service to be ready.

+`docker-compose logs -f php`

+Watch until you see the "GET /ping" log entrries every 10 seconds.

 There are two commands you can try:

 `docker-compose exec php bin/console app:import-csv:league`